When preparing a student visa application, it is essential to understand what evidence of finances you need to demonstrate

 Using your parent(s)/legal guardian(s)' bank statement

-If you use a bank statement that belongs to your parent(s)/legal guardian(s), you must prove that you are related to them with one of the following documents:
+If you are using a bank statement from your parent(s) or legal guardian(s), you will need to provide evidence of your relationship.
+This can be done with one of the following documents:

 Please note, an affidavit is only evidence that someone has made a sworn statement regarding a claimed relationship, and not evidence of that relationship by themselves.

-You must also provide a letter from your parent(s)/legal guardian(s) that confirms you have permission to use their money for your studies.
-This letter must confirm:
+You will also need to include a letter from your parent(s) or legal guardian(s) confirming that you have their permission to use their funds for your studies.
+The letter should clearly state:

 Please make sure that the names on the above documents match those on the bank statement.